 You can also raise your hand to let the hosts know you have a question or want to speak.
 It will stay raised till you (or the speaker) lower it.
 If other people also raise their hands, Zoom will put you in line in the order you raised..
 (Note: on a PC, you can also use alt-y to raise your hand.)

 If you don’t see the reactions button on your command bar, you need to update your Zoom.
 On old versions of Zoom, there is this collection of options at the bottom of the participant list.

 On your black command bar, you may see a chat icon that looks like a speech bubble in a cartoon.
 (On a mobile device, you’ll see the word “more” and chat will be one of the options when you click on more.)

 Click the ‘Chat’ button and type ‘hello!’ into the chat box.
 This will send a chat message to everyone in the meeting.
-In some meetings, you will be given the option to choose one specific person to send a chat to.
-(In some meetings, there will not be a chat available, if that’s what the host chose.)
+In some meetings, you will be given the option to choose one specific person to send a chat to – where this picture says the word “everyone”, the arrow next to it will open a dropdown menu listing all the participants.
+(In some meetings, there will not be a chat available, if that’s how the host set up the meeting.)